awslabs/amazon-eks-ami/doc/USER_GUIDE.md

 # User Guide

-This document provides more detailed information about using the AMI template, and the resulting AMIs.
+This document includes details about using the AMI template, and the resulting AMIs.

 1. [AMI template variables](#ami-template-variables)
 1. [Building against other versions of Kubernetes binaries](#building-against-other-versions-of-kubernetes-binaries)